mbgld/pDC/Integration/README.md

-# Initial QC to integration of dataset
+# Integration of 10 datasets
 Comparision of TME of current smoker's liung adenocarcinoma with never smoker's.